moquality/android-hardware-testing-docs/README.md

 ## config.yml configuration

 - config.yml resides in the main directory project android_tests
-- Obtain the api_key from MoQuality.
+- Obtain the api_server and api_key from MoQuality.
 - First field is device_1.
 This field represent the device id and is unique to every phone.
 A user must enter the valid device id.
 The device id is obtained using the command  “adb devices” inside the docker machine.
 - Next few fields are “testlink_url”,  “testlink_key”, “testlink_tester” (default is bot 1).
 These details are filled beforehand and need not to be changed.
 - Next field is “project_name”.
 Default name is “Video Playback Testing”.
 It can be changed, but a project with the same name must be created in the Testlink.